johannnamr/Discrepancy-based-inference-using-QMC/README.md

 ### Sample complexity
 #### Uniform
+Results for the uniform distribution:

 #### Gaussian
+Results for the Gaussian distribution:

 ### Inference
 #### Bivariate-beta-distribution
+Results for the bivariate beta distribution:

 #### MV-g-and-k-distribution
+Results for the multivariate g-and-k distribution:

 #### G-and-k-distribution
-This folder contains all results for the univariate g-and-k distribution:
+Results for the univariate g-and-k distribution:
 - *gandk_check.ipynb*: test of kernel, generator and all partial derivatives
 - *gandk_optim.ipynb*: optimisation procedure for squared MMD using MC, QMC and RQMC